How to Get Your Baby to Have Longer Naps

 Those first few weeks can seem idyllic.
-You’ve made it through the birth, you’ve brought your little one home from hospital and so far all he/she does is eat and sleep.
+You’ve made it through the birth, you’ve brought your little one home from the hospital, and so far all he/she does is eat and sleep.
 You marvel at how well-behaved they are, how it really doesn’t seem to be as tough-going as everyone says, how you just seem so blessed to have a baby that naps so much.

 Of course, after the first couple of months, that can change dramatically.

 You might have a colicky baby on your hands, or simply one who finds it hard to settle down for long.
 And those long naps from the early days – which seemed to do you both a world of good – are a distant memory.

 Instead, you’re up at all hours of the night, cooing and soothing them back to slumber; only to wake up an hour later to do it all over again.
 And the daytime doesn’t offer much respite, either.
 Bubs won’t sleep for longer than 30 minutes and needs your constant attention; so those coffee dates with friends are a thing of the past.
 Shame.

 Sleep is something we just can’t afford to skimp on.
 No matter what age you are – an adult, a teenager or a toddler – you should be following what all the sleep experts say.
 And that’s to get enough, good-quality sleep on a regular basis, for a healthier and happier life.

 Luckily, there are a few simple things you can do to help your baby have longer naps: